anhuynh/solunch-bot/README.md

 `list admins`: Gives a list of current admins.

-`user status`: Lists the status of the poll.
-Displays users that have not answered or have answered that they are not attending.
+`user status`: Lists the users that have not answered the poll.

 ### Poll Commands